François-Henri de Franquetot de Coigny: Marriage and issue

-De Coigny died on 19 May 1821.

 Descendants

-Through his only daughter, he was a grandfather of Françoise, duchesse de Praslin, who was believed to have been murdered by her husband, Charles de Choiseul, Duke of Praslin in 1847.
-While awaiting trial, the Duke committed suicide, events which contributed to the French Revolution of 1848.
+Through his only daughter, he was a grandfather of Françoise, duchesse de Praslin, who was believed to have been murdered by her husband, Charles de Choiseul, Duke of Praslin in August 1847.
+While awaiting trial by the Chamber of Peers, the Duke committed suicide by arsenic.
+Following hard on the heels of the Teste–Cubières political corruption scandal revealed in May 1847, the affair only added to the popular discontent with the July Monarchy which culminated in the French Revolution of 1848.

-Through his son, he was a grandfather of Augustin Louis Joseph Casimir Gustave de Franquetot, Duc de Coigny and Antoinette Jeanne Françoise de Franquetot de Coigny.